How to Become Nurse Educator

 Certifications

-• The CNE certification is for nurses interested in academic positions, while the CNEcl is for those considering clinical roles.
+• The CNE certification is for nurses interested in academic positions, while the CNEcl suits individuals considering clinical roles.

 • While not required, the CNE and CNEcl certificates demonstrate a nurse’s qualifications.